FAIRplus/the-fair-cookbook/content/recipes/reusability/expressing-data-use.md

 ```

-## possible specification of EGA related information using ODRL
+## Possible specifications of EGA related information using ODRL

 ```{warning}